 Most divorces involving a property dispute play out in one of the three ways:

-Who gets the house in a divorce depends on each individual divorce, which makes it a tricky situation to navigate.
-Each of the above scenarios may play out in different ways depending on the cooperative or acrimonious nature of the divorce.
+Who gets the house depends on each individual divorce scenario, which makes it tricky to navigate.
+Each of the situations highlighted above may play out in different ways depending on the cooperative or acrimonious nature of the divorcing couple.
 That said, there are a few options to consider when you’re negotiating the future of a house.

-If you and your spouse have multiple shared large assets, like a primary home and a vacation home, you might just agree to divvy up the assets.
+If you and your spouse share multiple, large assets — like a second home (in addition to the main home), an art collection, a shared stock portfolio — you might just agree to divvy everything up equally.
 That way, you each take ownership of assets worth about the same amount.

 Dividing large assets can be a quicker way to finalize a divorce since you won’t have to wait for a property sale or endure a long negotiation about who gets a larger share of a home.
 You’ll still have to negotiate the value of each large asset to land on an equitable agreement, but you won’t have to deal with the stress of selling a home while going through a divorce.

-If you or your spouse really wants to keep the home, either of you can buy out the other person.
-The buyout may be for more or less than half of the market value depending on each party’s income, financial contributions to the property, and the home’s earning potential.
+If you or your partner doesn't want to sell, either of you can buy out the other person.
+The buyout may be for more or less than half of the market value of the home, depending on each party’s income, financial contributions to the property, and the home’s earning potential.
 If you’re not interested in a back-and-forth debate, you can agree to settle for half of the home’s market value.

-Bear in mind that the person doing the buying out must have access to enough cash that isn’t subject to the rest of the divorce proceedings, and be able to afford the mortgage on a single income.
-In some cases, however, you can roll a buyout into a larger home refinancing.
+Bear in mind if you're doing a buyout, you must have access to enough cash that isn’t subject to the rest of the divorce proceedings, and be able to afford the mortgage on a single income.
+(In some cases, however, you can roll a buyout into a larger home refinancing.)